 What was HASSEG?

 The SCAR Humanities and Social Sciences Expert Group (HASSEG) aimed to bring together researchers in the humanities and social sciences with an interest in the Antarctic region.
-The group facilitated the exchange of news, publications and research ideas, held regular conferences and workshops, and organized research projects around different topics - the first was “Exploring Antarctic Values”.
+The group facilitated the exchange of news, publications and research ideas, held regular conferences and workshops, and organized research projects around different topics - the first was the Values Project - “Exploring Antarctic Values”.

 Institutional History and Structure